Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 That’s also where product choice matters.
 A veterinarian recommended fish oil for dogs and cats is usually evaluated by its EPA and DHA content per serving, not by how “oily” it looks.
 Labels help a clinician match a dose to the pet’s size and diet.

-A salmon oil supplement gives dogs and cats two important marine fats every day.
+A Fish Oil supplement gives dogs and cats two important marine fats every day.
 When pets eat common meats and kibble, their fat balance can shift.
 This is why EPA DHA for pets is often recommended.
 The benefits of Omega 3 are most noticeable with regular use.

 EPA for pets: anti-inflammatory support tied to skin, joints, and overall comfort